OfficialCodinary/RgDb/README.md

 ```shell
 npm install RgDb
 ```

-After that import it onto your prject by simply using
+After that import it onto your project by simply using

 ```javascript
 const RgDb = require('rgdb')
 ```